Rabindra Ratan Ph.D.

 Research Centers and Labs

-Ratan, R., Beyea, D., Li, B., Graciano, L (2020).
+Ratan, R., Beyea, D., Li, B., & Graciano, L. (2020).
 Avatar Characteristics Induce Users’ Behavioral Conformity with Small-to-Medium Effect Sizes: A Meta-Analysis of the Proteus Effect.
-Media Psychology.
+Media Psychology

 Ratan, R. (2019).
 When Automobiles Are Avacars: A Self-Other-Utility Approach to Cars and Avatars.
 International Journal of Communication, 13.

-Ratan, R., Fordham, J. Leith, A. & Williams, D. (2019).
+Ratan, R., Fordham, J. Leith, A., & Williams, D. (2019).
 Women Keep it Real: Avatar Gender Choice in League of Legends.
-CyberPsychology and Behavior.
+CyberPsychology, Behavior, and Social Networking, 22(4).

 Recent Awards: